Justkim/random-network-distillation-pytorch/README.md

 x-axis: train steps, y-axis: entropy this diagram shows how entropy decreases. the agent starts by total random movements and learns a stochastic policy after being trained.

-the pretrained model `models/pretrained_model.pth` is obtained by training with the following settings:
+The pretrained model `models/pretrained_model.pth` is obtained by training with the following settings:

 | variable |  value|
 |:-----|:--------:|